MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-C-Medical-Assistance-Programs/part-435-Eligibility-States-District-Columbia-Northern-Mariana-Islands-American-Samoa/subpart-L-Options-Coverage-Special-Groups-under-Presumptive-Eligibility/section-435.1101.md

 (8) Is a State or Tribal child support enforcement agency;

-(9) Is an organization that -
+(9) Is an organization that—

 (i) Provides emergency food and shelter under a grant under the Stewart B. McKinney Homeless Assistance Act;

 (ii) Is a State or Tribal office or entity involved in enrollment in the program under title XIX, Part A of title IV, or title XXI; or

 (iii) Determines eligibility for any assistance or benefits provided under any program of public or assisted housing that receives Federal funds, including the program under section 8 or any other section of the United States Housing Act of 1937 (42 U.S.C.
 1437) or under the Native American Housing Assistance and Self Determination Act of 1996 (25 U.S.C.
-4101 *et seq.*); and
+4101 *et seq.*);

+(10) Is a health facility operated by the Indian Health Service, a Tribe or Tribal organization under the Indian Self Determination and Education Assistance Act (25 U.S.C.
+450 *et seq.*), or an Urban Indian Organization under title V of the Indian Health Care Improvement Act (25 U.S.C.
+1651 *et seq.*).

-(10) Any other entity the State so deems, as approved by the Secretary.
+(11) Any other entity the State so deems, as approved by the Secretary.

 *Services* means all services covered under the plan including EPSDT (see part 440 of this chapter).

 [66 FR 2667, Jan.
-11, 2001, as amended at 66 FR 33822, June 25, 2001]
+11, 2001, as amended at 66 FR 33822, June 25, 2001; 81 FR 86460, Nov.
+30, 2016]